 Reprinted from Share News Online

-Other distinguished K.C. alumni include Ontario court judge Eric Lindsay, former West Indies cricketer-turned-TV analyst Michael Holding, mathematician/theoretical biologist Dr. Lloyd Demetrius (who is best known for the discovery of the evolutionary entropy concept which is a statistical parameter that characterizes Darwinian fitness in models of the evolution of life history), former Jamaican Consul General in Toronto Stewart Stephenson, Jamaican lawyer Churchill Neita and late Olympian Dr. Lennox Miller.
+Established in 1925 by Rev. Percival Gibson, KC has produced many outstanding alumni, including retired Ontario court judge, Eric Lindsay; former West Indies cricketer-turned-TV analyst, Michael Holding; former Jamaica consul general in Toronto, Stewart Stephenson; lawyer, Churchill Neita; mathematician/theoretical biologist, Dr. Lloyd Demetrius, who is best known for the discovery of the evolutionary entropy concept which is a statistical parameter that characterizes Darwinian fitness in models of the evolution of life history and late Olympian, Dr. Lennox Miller.

 By RON FANFAIR